signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Output Hash Sums

-Output bit-exactness can be verified with the --md5sum command line argument, which will include output file md5 sum[s] in mediaMin summary stats.
-The following output hash sum command line options are accepted by both mediaMin and mediaTest:
+Output bit-exactness can be verified with the --md5sum command line option, which will include output file md5 sum[s] in mediaMin summary stats.
+The following output hash sum command line options are accepted by mediaMin and mediaTest:

     --md5sum
 	--sha1sum
     --sha512sum

+### Stdout Mode

+The mode in which console output is written to stdout by mediaMin and mediaTest can be set using the following command line option:

+    --stdout_mode N

+where N can be 0 to set stdout to non-blocking, 1 to to poll stdout before writing, and 2 for no action (i.e. leave stdout as-is).
+The default mode is non-blocking; however if this causes any problems with other applications or processes running on the same server, modes 1 or 2 may be helpful.

+The purpose of non-blocking stdout is to avoid blocking mediaMin and mediaTest threads, both application and packet/media worker threads, when they write console output. stdout blocking can especially be a problem for remote terminals, for example when inconsistent network connectivity is present or other connectivity issues arise.
+For mediaMin real-time and performance sensitive operations, blocked threads can result in wrong output.
+Blocked threads are detected and logged with preemption messages, as described above in [Real-Time Performance](#user-content-realtimeperformance).

 <a name="mediaMinCommandLineQuick-Reference"></a>
 ## mediaMin Command Line Quick-Reference